QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/general/index.md

 const int A_CONSTANT = 5;
 ```

-➡️ When creating a variable without a default value, the compiler will automatically give them a default value.
+➡️ When creating a variable without a default value, the compiler will automatically give it a default value.

 #### Types